dictybase-playground/github-actions-experiments/README.md

 Testing out various GitHub Actions.

-1. Creating a new pull request on commit to feature branches
+1. Creating a new pull request when branch or tag is created